reedbryan/zola-dadalg/README.md

 - The piece must move towards or maintain an equal distance from the board's center (DFC).
 Moving closer to the center than the starting position is illegal.
 - No piece can jump over another piece (blocking pieces make the move illegal).

-An example of this is  the `CapturingMove` function of [Restrictions.cs](https://github.com/reedbryan/zola-dadalg/blob/main/Assets/Management/Restrictions.cs) which evaluates the legality of a capture.
-This code snip is one of the checks done in `CapturingMove` to make sure the pieces aren't being skipped over.
+An example the implementation of a restriction can be seen below as part the `CapturingMove` function of [Restrictions.cs](https://github.com/reedbryan/zola-dadalg/blob/main/Assets/Management/Restrictions.cs) evaluates the legality of a capture by making sure there are no pieces being jumped over.
+This code snip is only one of the numerous the checks done in `CapturingMove`.

 ```c#
 // Blocking piece check